demisto/content/Packs/ConcentricAI/Integrations/ConcentricAI/README.md

 Concentric’s Semantic Intelligence™ solution discovers and protects business critical, unstructured data.
 We use deep learning to identify risky sharing, inappropriate third party access, assets in the wrong location, mis-classified documents, or lateral movement of data – all without rules or complex upfront configuration.
-This integration was integrated and tested with version xx of ConcentricAI

 ## Configure ConcentricAI on Cortex XSOAR